-Management's Discussion and Analysis For the year ended December 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

 3. Financial Update

 Selected Financial Information

 The following is selected financial data from the unaudited and restated consolidated financial statements of UEX for the last three completed fiscal years.
 During the year ended December 31, 2016, the Company changed its accounting policy related to exploration and evaluation expenditures on a retrospective basis.
 The data should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2017, 2016, and 2015 and the notes thereto.